IRNAS/PitStop1/testing/sealing/README.md

 ## Conclusion
-* The acrylic and the polyurethan O-ring sealing string case leaked a lot of water.
+* The acrylic with hard polyurethan sealing layer and the polyamide with polyurethan O-ring sealing string cases leaked a lot of water.
 * The ones with the polyurethan sealing sheet between leaked a little.
 It might have also leaked at the screws on top because it was wet mainly near the screws.
 * The case with the O-ring sealing string held up best without any leaking.

-At first we suspected that the screws on top could have something to do with the leaking because there were often wet spots near the screws.
+At first we suspected that the screws on top could have something to do with the leaking because the wet spots were often near the screws.
 Since the only completely dry case was the polyamide with the O-ring sealing which didn't have holes on top, we made new holes into the case to determine if the screws are the reason of leaking.
 The results show that the case stayed dry even after we drilled the holes which means that the sealings were the leaking reason of all the tests where it leaked.